protocolbuffers/protocolbuffers.github.io/content/programming-guides/field_presence.md

 label have *explicit presence*, like proto2 (this feature is enabled by default as release 3.15).

+{{% alert title="Note" color="note" %}} We
-**NOTE:** We recommend always adding the `optional` label for proto3 basic types.
-This provides a smoother path to editions, which uses explicit presence by default.
+recommend always adding the `optional` label for proto3 basic types.
+This provides a smoother path to editions, which uses explicit presence by default.{{% /alert %}}

 ### Presence Disciplines